 In addition to the downloadable PDF’s available here, there is a wealth of ideas available on the website: www.walkingintheyorkshiredales.co.uk.

 Many of the routes there are linear walks, accessible by public transport.

 More walks in other areas coming here soon.

-* (Ingleborough Walks forms part of the Ingleborough Dales Landscape Partnerships Stories in Stone project, funded by the Heritage Lottery Fund and managed by Yorkshire Dales Millennium Trust.)
+*(Ingleborough Walks forms part of the Ingleborough Dales Landscape Partnerships Stories in Stone project, funded by the National Lottery Heritage Fund and managed by Yorkshire Dales Millennium Trust.)

 Advice On Christmas and New Year Rail Travel…